Scheduling

 Combining sick leave and vacation into one PTO category can lead to unplanned consequences for employees.
 If a sick employee has used all their PTO days, they might feel compelled to show up ill and risk infecting co-workers.

-Companies often hire employees who have previous personal commitments for which they need time off after being hired.
+Companies often hire employees with previous personal commitments for which they need time off after being hired.
 Prospective candidates often are honest and upfront about this as the hiring process progresses.

 Since most policies establishing how to calculate PTO makes it hard for employees to take time off in the early months of their employment, many employers will allow employees to “borrow” their PTO.
 Allowing 40 hours of borrowed time gives an employee a full week off.
-To avoid lump accumulations and to more accurately calculate PTO, companies can implement earning PTO incrementally with each pay period.
+To avoid lump accumulations and to calculate PTO more accurately, companies can implement earning PTO incrementally with each pay period.

-If you’re allowing your employees to borrow ahead on their PTO plan, you’ll need to accurately track the hours borrowed.
-You’ll also need visibility into the rest of your attendance and scheduling to quickly identify and resolve any coverage issues, especially for unplanned absences, like a death in the family.
+If you allow your employees to borrow ahead on their PTO plan, you’ll need to track the borrowed hours accurately.
+You’ll also need visibility into the rest of your attendance and scheduling to quickly identify and resolve any coverage issues, especially for unplanned absences like a death in the family.